Hassling-Ketling of Elgin

 Ketling (Hassling-Ketling of Elgin) is a fictional character in Henryk Sienkiewicz's novel Fire in the Steppe, the third volume of his award-winning The Trilogy.
 A Scotsman, Ketling moved to Poland where he became a Colonel of Artillery in service of the king of Poland John Casimir.

 Ketling married Krystyna Drohojowska, a former fiancée of his friend, Michał Wołodyjowski.
+Their marriage resulted in two pregnancies, a son having been born from the first one.

 Ketling was killed in the Siege of Kamieniec Podolski, when he (together with Wołodyjowski) blew himself up in a gunpowder depot.

 The historical personality on which the character was loosely based was certain Major Heyking, a mercenary from Courland and the commander of the Kamieniec Fortress during the said war.

 In 1969 Jerzy Hoffman's film Ketling is portrayed by Jan Nowicki.